Campus Resources

 omss@uwlax.edu

-Multicultural Student Services uses a holistic development approach to academic excellence, leadership, and the personal/social development of African American, Indigenous/American Indian, Hispanic/Latinx, Asian American, Hmoob, biracial and multi-ethnic students at UW-La Crosse.
+Multicultural Student Services uses a student-centered approach to academic excellence, leadership, and the personal/social development of African American, Indigenous/American Indian, Hispanic/Latinx, Asian American, Hmoob, biracial, and multi-ethnic students at UW-La Crosse.
 Multicultural Student Services advocates for the retention and graduation of multicultural students.
 Our mission is to foster a sense of belonging through connections, inclusion, and authenticity.

-Multicultural Student Services believes in a holistic one-stop approach in developing students and creating access to pathways for academic success.
-We provide personal support through intentional advising/outreach and creating leadership opportunities, cultural programming, academic workshops, and mentorship.
-We value and advocate to support cultural awareness, identity development, and to foster connections and a greater sense of belonging.
+Multicultural Student Services believes in a holistic one-stop approach in developing students and creating access to pathways for academic success through intentional advising and outreach.
+We provide opportunities for student success and advocacy to support academic progression, cultural awareness, identity development, on-campus connections, and a grater sense of belonging.
+We value and support access, equity, human understanding, shared values, and respect for individual differences.
 Our goal is for students to graduate from the university and prepare them to contribute to their communities and society at large.

-Areas of service and outreach include: Academic Success Institute (summer bridge program); transfer student advisement, leadership development and advising for multicultural student organizations; academic and financial retention; student employment; peer tutoring; personal guidance and advocacy for students; cultural, educational, and social programming; and year-round pre-college mentoring and tutoring programs.
+Areas of service and outreach include: academic advising, transfer student advisement, leadership development, and advising for multicultural student organizations; academic and financial retention; student employment; peer tutoring; personal guidance and advocacy for students; cultural, educational, and social programming; and year-round pre-college mentoring and tutoring programs.

 New Student and Family Programs